Application of three-body stability to globular clusters: I. The stability radius: Stellar orbits in globular clusters

 Using the MSC a boundary between predominately unstable and stable orbits is sought, separated by a period ratio $\sigma_u$.
 The transition between the unstable exterior of the cluster and stable interior is characterised by two additional period ratio values $\sigma_{min}$ and $\sigma_{max}$.
 The difference between $\sigma_{max}$ and $\sigma_{min}$ represents the width of the transition region and can be used to estimate a maximum and minimum tidal radii range for globular clusters.
 A conceptualisation of the different stability regions for stellar orbits within a cluster is shown in Figure~\ref{gc_3body_concept}.

 To determine the stability boundary inside a cluster we need to average over the eccentricity and inclination for the star-cluster orbit.
 In the case of the relative inclination between the star-cluster orbit and the cluster-galaxy orbit this is trivial, assuming a $\cos I$ distribution.
+In addition the period ratio, which requires an orbital period for the star-cluster, can be simply determined by assuming a point mass potential.
+This is valid in the outer regions of the cluster where the stability boundary occurs.
 However the eccentricity distribution is not so straight forward.
-The approximation of such a distribution function is taken up in the next section.